TomInTheBytes/Cyber-Journal/docs/projects/security_lab/research/anyfix.md

 ## Detection & Hunting
+None of the default Elastic rules are triggered during the simulated sequence.

 Elastic has published a [detection](https://github.com/elastic/protections-artifacts/blob/main/behavior/rules/windows/execution_suspicious_command_shell_execution_via_windows_run.toml) rule for the Elastic Security for Endpoint product.
 This contains an EQL query that can be adapted to create a detection rule in Kibana, see query below.
 Lines contain annotations at the beginning to understand the logic used.
 Note that some elements of the original EQL were removed because of unpopulated fields in Kibana (fields related to threads).